netgroup-polito/cloud_computing_labs/exercise1/openstack/README.md

 -   **A second VM, hosting a management workstation**.
 This VM, running on CrownLabs, provides GUI-based access to the previous one, such as the `Cloud Computing: Client VM` instance.

+> [!NOTE]
-**Note**: although the second VM seems avoidable, potentially being replaced by an SSH connection from the student's computer to the DevStack VM, we suggest to use it because of the necessity to use a web browser to interact with the DevStack machine.
+> although the second VM seems avoidable, potentially being replaced by an SSH connection from the student's computer to the DevStack VM, we suggest to use it because of the necessity to use a web browser to interact with the DevStack machine.
 In fact, the interaction with OpenStack is web-based and may rely also on non-standard TCP ports when the console of running VMs is opened, which may be difficult to handle through an SSH connection.

 # Installing OpenStack